Burmese chronicles: Arakan

 Although the earliest extant work of Arakanese literature in Arakanese (Burmese) script, Rakhine Minthami Eigyin ("Lullaby for a Princess of Arakan"), was written only in 1455, Arakanese chronicle tradition most likely began at least a century earlier.
 (The Burmese script had already been in use at the Arakanese court at least since the 1330s when the future King Swa Saw Ke of Ava was educated there.
 According to Pamela Gutman, the use of Burmese script appeared for the first time in the Le-Mro period (11th to 15th centuries) on stone inscriptions.)
 Much earlier Devanagari inscriptions exist (as early as c.
 550 CE) but it does not appear that the Arakanese chronicles consulted the inscriptions in any case because later court historians could not read the earliest inscriptions.
 Indeed, to date, most of the inscriptions have not been fully examined, or translated.

+Though Arakanese chronicles may have been written circa the 14th century, all extant Arakanese chronicles were written between the 18th and 20th centuries, from before the destruction of Mrauk-U to the before the Second World War.
+Arakanese palm-leaf chronicles held in Myanmar by the National Library and Yangon University, and those in the British Library and Museum of the Asiatic Society of Bengal in Calcutta date from 1775 to 1887.